Insurance guide · Verified July 2026

 |---|---|---|---|---|---|

-| Alloy8.9/10 | No | No insurance — HSA/FSA eligible, and every price is published before intake. | ≈ $530 | A | Jul 6, 2026 |
+| Alloy8.9/10 | No | Cash-pay. | ≈ $530 | A | Jul 31, 2026 |

 | Winona8.4/10 | No | No insurance.
-Product-only pricing includes consults, follow-ups, and shipping. | ≈ $1,068 | B | Jul 6, 2026 |
+Product-only pricing includes consults, follow-ups, and shipping. | ≈ $1,161 | B | Aug 16, 2026 |

-| Hone Health7.5/10 | No | No insurance — HSA/FSA receipts.
+| Hone Health7.5/10 | No | No insurance, HSA/FSA receipts.
 Membership and medications are separate charges; do the two-part math. | ≈ $700 | C | Jul 6, 2026 |

-| Hers Menopause7.4/10 | No | No insurance — standard Hims & Hers cash model.
-Advertised prices anchor to 12-month plans. | ≈ $948 | D | Jul 6, 2026 |
+| Hers Menopause7.4/10 | No | No insurance, standard Hims & Hers cash model.
+Advertised prices anchor to 12-month plans. | ≈ $948 | D | Aug 16, 2026 |

 | Inner Balance7.0/10 | No | No insurance surfaced.
 Least-verified provider in our set. | Not verifiable | D | May 12, 2026 |

-First-year cash costs use each provider's documented assumption set (consult fees + cheapest systemic-estrogen route) — full working shown on each ranked review.
-Grade = our A–F Transparency Grade: what a provider discloses before intake, scored separately from care quality.
+First-year cash costs use each provider's documented assumption set (consult fees + cheapest systemic-estrogen route).
+Full working shown on each ranked review.
+Grade = our A, F Transparency Grade: what a provider discloses before intake, scored separately from care quality.

 What does HRT cost if you have no insurance?

-Cash-pay is not a punishment tier — for many women it's cheaper than stacking copays.
+Cash-pay is not a punishment tier.
+For many women it's cheaper than stacking copays.
 The math, using verified July 2026 prices:

-- The pharmacy-counter flank: generic estradiol itself is one of the cheapest prescriptions in America — pharmacy discount cards routinely price it in the low tens of dollars per month (check current GoodRx cash prices).
+- The pharmacy-counter flank: generic estradiol itself is one of the cheapest prescriptions in America.
+Pharmacy discount cards routinely price it in the low tens of dollars per month (check current GoodRx cash prices).
 You still need a prescriber; what the telehealth subscription actually buys is the clinician, not the molecule.

 Full cross-provider price table, including the anchor-pricing patterns providers use to look cheaper than they are, on the HRT cost page.